allpaca/V8Harvest/V8Harvest_2012.md

 (function () {
   var forceDeopt = 0;
   function inner(x) {
     "use strict";
     x = 2;
+    // Do not remove this %DebugPrint as it makes sure the deopt happens
+    // after the assignment and is not hoisted above the assignment.
     %DebugPrint(arguments[0]);
     forceDeopt + 1;
     return arguments[0];